 Our lawyers leverage the insight gained from prosecuting and defending cases, to provide the strongest representation possible for our clients.
 At our firm, we seek to represent honest folks truly in need of help.

 That is never more necessary than in a case of traumatic brain injury.
 For immediate assistance, please don’t hesitate to contact us.

 How Do We Handle Brain Injury Cases After an Accident?

-As with any other case, our brain injury lawyers in Atlanta, GA quickly work to understand all the facts of how the accident occurred.
+As with any other case, we quickly work to understand all the facts of how the accident occurred.
 What makes a traumatic brain injury case different is the nature and extent of the damages at issue.

-We have a team of experts to assist us in cases where we serve as traumatic brain injury attorneys.
+We have a team of experts to assist us in cases.
 This includes neurologists to diagnose the injury.

 An economist, if necessary, to identify the future damages and expenses that will be incurred.
 Because we have worked on a number of traumatic brain injury cases, we can quickly spot the issues and point our clients in the right direction.

 The key with a traumatic brain injury case is understanding how serious the impairments are and how the injured person will be affected.
 We have worked on traumatic brain injury cases involving only a mild concussion, which were resolved in a matter of weeks.